 Atkins died in 1871, seeing advances in photography across her entire life.
 Writing to John Herschel in 1839, Fox Talbot said that photography made,

 every man his own printer and publisher.
 To this, Atkins's imagination, aesthetics, and attitude to self-publishing show that, within only a few years of its invention, a woman could be too.

-The article, Sun, Sea, Algae, is available in issue 11 of The Plant.
+Sun, Sea, Algae is published in issue 11 of The Plant.